Support for early career teachers

 Find out more about Computer Science Accelerator and pathways.

-We offer financial support to state-funded schools and colleges across England, including bursaries to support continuing professional development and curriculum delivery.
+We offer financial support to state-funded schools and colleges across England, including subsidies to support continuing professional development.

 Communities of Practice